JoeGoaUk

-JoeGoaUk is a correspondent, photographer, photojournalist, and online activist.
-Referred to in the media as the "Scarlet Pimpernel of Goan social media" and the "Banksy of Goa," he has made significant contributions to the online sphere over the course of nearly two decades.
+JoeGoaUk is a pseudonymous Portuguese correspondent, photographer, photojournalist, and online activist based in Goa, India.
+He has made significant contributions to the online sphere over the course of two decades.
 JoeGoaUk's contributions include sharing a vast collection of photographs and videos that span various genres, including citizen journalism, cultural documentation, political commentary, Konkani Mog, (Note:) locavore connoisseurship, and train spotting enthusiasm.

 JoeGoaUk extensively documents Goan culture, employing networks like Goanet, as well as archival platforms like Flickr and YouTube.
 His extensive collection of images featuring restaurant-style fish curry and rice plates is regarded as an artistic and cultural accomplishment.
 JoeGoaUk is recognized for his altruistic approach in sharing the photographs that he captures and the written texts that he produces.
 His consistent request is to be credited appropriately, often through a by-line, to ensure proper recognition of his authorship.

 Career

 In the field of contemporary journalism, JoeGoaUk possesses a comprehensive collection of information that captures the culture of the present era and is continuously updated in near-real-time.
 Writer and journalist Vivek Menezes praises JoeGoaUk's approach to investigative reporting, particularly in areas of great societal significance such as urban infrastructure, essential commodity prices, public transportation in all its facets, and the intricate workings of bureaucratic processes.
 Menezes further stated that it is important to acknowledge that JoeGoaUk's offerings of "news you can use", in areas of his interests, is itself larger than all the traditional media outlets combined.